tapanyemre/muhsinciftci.netlify.com/content/publication/journal-article/index.md

 url_video: ""
 ---

 {{% alert note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /alert %}}

-{{% alert note %}}
 Click the *Slides* button above to demo Academic's Markdown slides feature.
 {{% /alert %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).